GervinFung/gitignored/README.md

 # **Git-Ignored**

-A web application that let developer generate various `.gitignore` templates
+A web application that let the developer generate various `.gitignore` templates

 The templates are taken from the repo [gitignore](https://github.com/github/gitignore) of GitHub.
 Hence the templates generated are reliable